-Each online LMU program brochure contains a program costs section where you are able to view estimates of the tuition, program fee and the inclusions.
+Each online LMU program brochure contains a program costs section where you are able to view estimates of the tuition, program fee, and the included amenities.

 Study Abroad Budget Worksheet (LMU Summer Programs)

 In order to determine the approximate total cost of your summer abroad program, consider your budget for the items listed within this Summer Budget Worksheet.
 This is a list of possible expenses and is not meant to be all-inclusive.
 While this is a good tool to review expenses, we are not able to guarantee that this will be the final cost as many items are estimates.